DeepakDeepanshuPandey/e-commerce-Assignment/README.md

 # e-commerce-Assignment
 Please run the below command in order to run this e-com website

+1. For dependencies:
 npm i
 npm install react-bootstrap bootstrap

+2. Run this site
+npm start